 John Kennedy’s sexual obsession was kept a secret, an assertion which has often been offered as an excuse for the silence of the Fourth Estate on the matter of his philandering.
-John Kennedy was a sexual gunslinger.
+Allegedly, John Kennedy was a sexual gunslinger.
 Apparently for him, women represented conquest, potential notches waiting to be carved onto the holster of his six-shooter.
-Every woman to whom he was introduced or otherwise encountered became a potential target, a potential notch, wives and mothers of friends, their daughters, women on the street, White House interns along with secretaries and stenographers, even East German Communist spies, the mistresses of mobsters and certainly prostitutes; but like his father before him, Hollywood beauties and movie stars were his favored targets and potential notches.
+It has been alleged that every woman to whom he was introduced or otherwise encountered became a potential target, a potential notch, wives and mothers of friends, their daughters, women on the street, White House interns along with secretaries and stenographers, purportedly, even East German Communist spies, the mistresses of mobsters and expensive prostitutes; but like his father before him, Hollywood beauties and movie stars were his favored targets and potential notches.

 The quantity of his sexual conquests meant more to John Kennedy than their quality.
 In his expose regarding the president’s treatment of women and his sexual obsession, John Kennedy biographer, Michael O’Brien, reported this presidential admission: I’m not interested in carrying on, for the most part, John Kennedy reportedly commented then explained: I like the conquest.
 That’s the challenge.
 I like the contest between male and female, that’s what I like.
 It’s the chase I like, not the kill!1O’Brien, Michael.
 John F. Kennedy’s Women: The Story of a Sexual Obsession.
 Santa Monica: Now and Then Reader, LLC.
 Kindle Edition, 2011.
 The Kindle Version I have is a condensed version of O’Brien’s full length biography, John F. Kennedy: A Biography, published in 2005 by Thomas Dunne Books, New York, New York.